 1. Surfboard DESIGN / Type

-Round-shaped boards offer a more relaxed riding style on mellow waves
+- Round-shaped boards offer a more relaxed riding style on small and mellow waves.

-Narrow boards, on the other hand, are designed to perform on more powerful waves and better conditions.
+- Narrow boards, on the other hand, are designed to perform on more powerful and fast waves.

 Surfboards & designs: